reinaldomendes/cropper/README.md

 =======
 Rails gem with Jquery and [Jcrop](deepliquid.com/content/Jcrop.html)

-# Expiremental Version use for your account and Risk
+# Expiremental Version.
+Use At Your Own Risk

 ## How does works.